Dom1nik/camera-scan-keyboard/README.md

 # camera-scan-keyboard
-recognizing keystrokes on a printed keyboard map via web-camera
+working test-scripts - recognizing color detection, movement detection and "height distance and hit" on a printed keyboard map via web-camera

+*height distance and hit - distance between user's arm and printed keyboard - when distance is aprox 0, keystroke hit is detected